DevJessParker/reading-notes/revisionsandthecloud.md

 > Transfers a change to the staging area to prepare for a commit command.

 ### git commit -m "Your commit message notes go here."
 > Allows a developer to attach a commit message or note to the change.
+Acts as a "Save As" point.

 ### git push origin main
 > Syncs local computer coding changes with a repository origin, such as GitHub.